-- 2.6.1 After receiving an appeal, the Appellate Body must meet during the next four weeks. - 2.6.2 The representatives of the Ethical Committee together with the plaintiff and the defendant are invited to the meeting of the Appellate Bod to present their statements. - 2.6.3 Where the Appellate Body rules that there is a breach of the Code, the defendant must be advised in writing on such ruling and must be given the reasons for such a decision.
+- 2.6.1 After receiving an appeal, the Appellate Body shall meet during the next four weeks. - 2.6.2 The representatives of the Ethical Committee together with the plaintiff and the defendant are invited to the meeting to present their statements. - 2.6.3 Where the Appellate Body rules that there is a breach of the Code, the defendant shall be advised in writing on such ruling and shall be given the reasons of such a decision.
+The defendant then has ten working days to provide a written undertaking providing the information specified in Section 2.4.3 above. - 2.6.4 Where the Appellate Body rules that there is no breach of the Code, the plaintiff and the defendant are advised on the ruling in writing. - 2.6.5 The decision of the Appellate Body is final. - 2.6.6 In the event a Member does not accept the ruling and does not fulfil the required actions, the Appellate Body has to submit a proposal for expelling the respective Member from AIFP at the next General Meeting.